KrishivShah/SmartSprayerBot/README.md

 # Line-Follower
-A lie follower which employs Infra-red sensors
+A line follower which employs Infra-red sensors